 Skip to main content

-Self-employed persons and other individuals, upon application, may be eligible for a Wage Subsidy Scheme payment that is paid by the Ministry of Social Development (MSD) if they have been affected by COVID-19.
+Self-employed persons and other individuals, upon application, may have been eligible for a Wage Subsidy Scheme payment paid by the Ministry of Social Development (MSD) if they had been affected by COVID-19.

-Leave support payments for self-isolation as a result of COVID-19 (novel coronavirus) are also available to self-employed persons/other individuals who satisfy the eligibility criteria and are prevented from working.
+Leave support payments for self-isolation as a result of COVID-19 were also available to self-employed persons/other individuals who satisfied the eligibility criteria and were prevented from working.

 'Other individuals' are people who received a subsidy payment without tax deducted at source, for example: partners, trustees, non-PAYE shareholder-employees, Look-through company owners, students, and home-based childcare providers.